ycyam-oliver/stock_sentiment_predict_based_on_sep/README.md

            - higher score to correct predicted label <br />
            - lower score to incorrect predicted label <br />

-> 💬Comments: Compared with direct supervised learning which only teach the target model to mimic existing answers, the reward model provides a flexible signal that allows fine-tuning for quality beyond just exact match (work as a proxy for human judgement)
+> 💬 Comments: Compared with direct supervised learning which only teach the target model to mimic existing answers, the reward model provides a flexible signal that allows fine-tuning for quality beyond just exact match (work as a proxy for human judgement)

 ### Stage 3: Reinforcement learning to optimize the SFT model